-Be sure to submit your Respond to Waiting List Offer form by May 1.
-Afterward, you may stay in touch through the Continued Interest form.
+Be sure to submit your Respond to Waiting List Offer form before May 1.
+Afterward, you may choose to stay in touch through the Continued Interest form.
 There is no need to solicit additional letters of recommendation—if you are on the waiting list, your application is already extremely well documented.
 Please note that we do not interview or schedule meetings with students who are on the waiting list.

 Will applying for financial aid affect my chances of being admitted from the waiting list?